Aigburth (Hong Kong)

 The Aigburth (譽皇居) is a skyscraper located in the Mid-levels district of Hong Kong.
 The tower rises 48 floors and 196 m in height.
-The building was completed in 1999.
-It was designed by architectural firm Wong Tung & Partners, and was developed by Kerry Properties Limited.
+The building was fully constructed in 1999.
+It was designed by the architectural firm Wong Tung & Partners, and was developed by Kerry Properties Limited.
 The Aigburth, which stands as the 66th-tallest building in Hong Kong, is composed entirely of residential units, and is an example of postmodern architecture.